 The Hebrew word for Sabbath, Shabbat is observed as a day of rest, joy, and holiness.
 Shabbat is the only sacred day in Judaism that occurs every week and is the only ritual prescribed by the ten commandments.
 Celebrate Shabbat by attending services at Temple Sinai!

-Join us for these additional services throughout the year:
+Join us Live Stream for these additional services throughout the year:

 * All services are followed by an Oneg Shabbat reception.